johnny353535/yoi/docs/_pages/actions/remove.md

 # Remove

-<p class="intro">Add this action to en element (eg. a button) to remove it’s parent element or any other target-element.</p>
+<p class="intro">Add this action to an element (eg. a button) to remove it’s parent element or any other target-element.</p>

 | Js-File | [remove.js]({{ pathToSourceFile }}assets/js/actions/remove.js) |